DataRecce/recce-documentation/docs/docs/guides/scenario-ci.md

           ARTIFACT_URL: ${{ steps.recce-artifact-uploader.outputs.artifact-url }}
 ```

 ## Review the Recce State File

-Once the Recce CI workflow is completed, you can download the [Recce state file](../features/state-file.md) from the GitHub pull-request.
-The Recce state file contains the comparison results of the data models between the base and current environments.
+Review the downloaded Recce [state file](../features/state-file.md) with the folowing command:

 ```bash
 recce server --review recce_state.json
 ```

-In the Recce server review mode, you can review the comparison results of the data models between the base and current environments.
-It will contain the row counts of modified data models, and the query results of the Recce Preset Checks.
+In the Recce server `--review` mode, you can review the comparison results of the data models between the base and current environments.
+It will contain the row counts of modified data models, and the results of any Recce [Preset Checks](../../features/preset-checks/).